 - Laryngeal tie back

-Stem cell therapy is a minimally invasive adjunct used to treat orthopedic conditions in animals.
-Fat is harvested to allow stem cell extraction.
-Stem cells are then used to treat orthopedic conditions such as arthritis and polyarthropathy as well as tendon injuries and other ailments.
+Platelet rich plasma (PRP) is a minimally invasive adjunct used to treat orthopedic conditions in animals.
+The PRP is harvested in the hospital from the patient’s own blood.
+The PRP is injected the same day to treat orthopedic conditions such as arthritis, tendon injuries, ligament injuries and other ailments.